Germination - The process whereby growth emerges from a period of dormancy

 At the base of every two pistils a pod-shaped bract will grow, called "stipule", which will later act as a womb to grow a seed when pollinated by male pollen.

 Change in leave color.

-During this stage of its life Cannabis will slowly start cannibalizing some of its energy that has been stored in the older leaves, these leaves will slowly loose their green color and turn yellow.
+During this stage of its life the Cannabis plant will slowly start cannibalizing some of the energy that has been stored in its older leaves.
+These leaves will slowly loose their green color and turn yellow.

-As soon as the leaves have yellowed they will with and die, and should be removed from the plant to prevent any chance for mould.
+As soon as the leaves have yellowed, they will with and die, and should be removed from the plant to prevent any chance of mould.